 I love Saint Patrick’s Day books because they’re usually full of magic and fairies.

-St. Patrick and the Three Brave Mice– I like this one as a folk tale about Saint Patrick and it worked very well with the craft we did with our study of Ireland a few years ago.
+- St. Patrick and the Three Brave Mice– I like this one as a folk tale about Saint Patrick and it worked very well with the craft we did with our study of Ireland a few years ago.
+I SUPER love this book.